Air Fryer Recipe

 Method

-2. In a large pot, cover potatoes with cold, salted water.
-Bring to a boil, then simmer until fork-tender, about 10-15 minutes.
+2. Put the potatoes in a large pot and cover with cold, salted water.
+Bring to the boil, then simmer until fork-tender, about 10-15 minutes.

-3. Drain and let potatoes steam dry for a few minutes.
+3. Drain the potatoes and leave them to steam dry for a few minutes.

-4. Place boiled potatoes on a clean surface and gently press each to about 1 cm thick.
+4. Set the boiled potatoes on a clean surface and gently press each one down to about 1 cm thick.

-5. Drizzle with olive oil and sprinkle with salt, pepper, garlic powder, and rosemary.
+5. Drizzle over the olive oil, then sprinkle with salt, pepper, garlic powder and rosemary.
 Add parmesan if desired.

-6. Arrange potatoes in a single layer in the air fryer basket.
-Cook for 15-20 minutes, turning halfway, until crispy and golden brown.
+6. Arrange the potatoes in a single layer in the air fryer basket.
+Cook for 15-20 minutes, turning halfway through, until crisp and golden brown.

-7. Remove from air fryer, sprinkle with more salt or parmesan if desired, and serve immediately.
+7. Remove from the air fryer, sprinkle with more salt or parmesan if desired, and serve straight away.

 Why this works in an air fryer